CyrilPeponnet/Unify/Infra.md

 For the certs:

 `docker run --rm -v $(pwd)/certs:/certs ehazlett/certm -d /certs server generate --host registry.domain.tld --host localhost --host 10.0.0.191 --host 10.0.0.213 --host 10.0.0.214 -o=domain.tld`

+But you can also use `whisper` for that purpose.

 Those 3 hosts are the 3 consul nodes.
 You can also add the A record for registry.domain.tld.
 Then using `411.py -l` we can see: